 About the Cause

-The key theme of the campaign is placing the responsibility of reducing family violence on men, the most common perpetrators.
-Central to the program is the respect of women.
-While men may have the power to be destructive, they have an equal power to care and look after their families.
-The reduction of family violence needs men to stand up, as individuals and a group, and take ownership for finding a solution.
+The key theme of NO MORE is the placement of responsibility for reducing DFV (including lateral violence) on men, the most frequent offenders.
+While men may have the power to be destructive, they have equal power to care for and look after their families.
+The reduction of DFV needs men to stand up, as individuals and a group, and take ownership for finding a solution.

 While NO MORE is an Aboriginal initiative, it is not just for Aboriginal people nor should there be any inference that DFV is an Aboriginal only issue.
 DFV affects people in all cultures, regions of Australia and the world and any socio-economic demographic and NO MORE works with all those who are like-minded about wanting to make our communities, both urban and remote, safer for all.
 Keeping this in mind evidence does show that DFV disproportionately affects Aboriginal women and children, and due to this and the high proportion of Aboriginal people in the Territory, much of NO MORE’s work focuses on this cohort.

 The campaign aspect of NO MORE is endorsed by high level Indigenous influencers and supported by marketing materials, social media/digital strategies and public events designed to create community awareness around the issue of violence prevention.

 Underpinning the campaign is CCNT’s NO MORE Program.
 CCNT has been supporting the NO MORE Campaign since 2008 and it has now transitioned into a program with the support of Federal and Territory funding.